-In reviewing the sites balance sheet, the auditor noted Not Sufficient Funds (NSF) Receivables.
+In reviewing the sites balance sheet the auditor noted "Non Sufficient Funds (NSF) Receivables".
 This account contains checks that did not clear the bank and the fees associated with it.
-The amount noted is approximately two years old making the probability of them clearing the account quite low.
+The amount noted is approximately two years old making the probability of them collecting on the account quite low.

-Outstanding NSF Receivables checks over 1 year old should be written off the balance sheet as the chances are low for collection.
+Outstanding NSF Receivables checks over 1 year old should be written off the balance sheet as the chances are low the check may be collected.